 On May 3, 2013, plaintiffs in Deutsche Zentral-Genossenschaftsbank AG et al. v.
 Morgan Stanley et al. filed a complaint against MS&Co., certain affiliates, and other defendants in the Supreme Court of NY.
 The complaint alleges that defendants made material misrepresentations and omissions in the sale to plaintiffs of certain mortgage pass-through certificates backed by securitization trusts containing residential mortgage loans.
 The total amount of certificates allegedly sponsored, underwritten and/or sold by MS&Co. to plaintiff currently at issue in this action was approximately \$644 million.
 The complaint alleges causes of action against MS&Co. for common law fraud, fraudulent concealment, aiding and abetting fraud, negligent misrepresentation, and rescission and seeks, among other things, compensatory and punitive damages.
 On June 10, 2014, the court granted in part and denied in part MS&Co.'s motion to dismiss the complaint.
 MS&Co. perfected its appeal from that decision on June 12, 2015.
-At March 25, 2016, the current unpaid balance of the mortgage pass-through certificates at issue in this action was approximately \$263 million, and the certificates had incurred actual losses of approximately \$84 million.
-Based on currently available information, MS&Co. believes it could incur a loss in this action up to the difference between the \$263 million unpaid balance of these certificates (plus any losses incurred) and their fair market value at the time of a judgment against MS&Co., or upon sale, plus pre- and post-judgment interest, fees and costs.
+At March 25, 2017, the current unpaid balance of the mortgage pass-through certificates at issue in this action was approximately \$242 million, and the certificates had incurred actual losses of approximately \$86 million.
+Based on currently available information, MS&Co. believes it could incur a loss in this action up to the difference between the \$242 million unpaid balance of these certificates (plus any losses incurred) and their fair market value at the time of a judgment against MS&Co., or upon sale, plus pre- and post-judgment interest, fees and costs.
 MS&Co. may be entitled to be indemnified for some of these losses.

 On May 17, 2013, plaintiff in IKB International S.A. in Liquidation, et al. v.
 Morgan Stanley, et al. filed a complaint against MS&Co. and certain affiliates in the Supreme Court of NY.
 The complaint alleges that defendants made material misrepresentations and omissions in the sale to plaintiff of certain mortgage pass-through certificates backed by securitization trusts containing residential mortgage loans.
 The total amount of certificates allegedly sponsored, underwritten and/or sold by MS&Co. to plaintiff was approximately \$132 million.
 The complaint alleges causes of action against MS&Co. for common law fraud, fraudulent concealment, aiding and abetting fraud, and negligent misrepresentation, and seeks, among other things, compensatory and punitive damages.
 On October 29, 2014, the court granted in part and denied in part MS&Co.'s motion to dismiss.
 All claims regarding four certificates were dismissed.
 After these dismissals, the remaining amount of certificates allegedly issued by MS&Co. or sold to plaintiff by MS&Co. was approximately \$116 million.
 On August 26, 2015, MS&Co. perfected its appeal from the court's October 29, 2014 decision.
-At March 25, 2016, the current unpaid balance of the mortgage pass-through certificates at issue in this action was approximately \$28 million, and the certificates had incurred actual losses of \$58 million.
-Based on currently available information, MS&Co. believes it could incur a loss in this action up to the difference between the \$28 million unpaid balance of these certificates (plus any losses incurred) and their fair market value at the time of a judgment against MS&Co., or upon sale, plus pre- and post-judgment interest, fees and costs.
+On August 11, 2016, the Appellate Division, First Department affirmed the trial court's decision denying in part MS&Co.'s motion to dismiss the complaint.
+At December 25, 2016, the current unpaid balance of the mortgage pass-through certificates at issue in this action was approximately \$25 million, and the certificates had incurred actual losses of \$58 million.
+Based on currently available information, MS&Co. believes it could incur a loss in this action up to the difference between the \$25 million unpaid balance of these certificates (plus any losses incurred) and their fair market value at the time of a judgment against MS&Co., or upon sale, plus pre- and post-judgment interest, fees and costs.
 MS&Co. may be entitled to be indemnified for some of these losses and to an offset for interest received by the plaintiff prior to a judgment.